spraakbanken/dev-tutorials/read-json-in-rust/README.md

 # Read JSON in Rust

+> [!NOTE]
+> Updated to use published data instead.

 [Rust](https://www.rust-lang.org/) is a system-level programming language that is compiled ahead of time (like Java, Go, C, C++ ,...).

 In this tutorial we are going to read JSON, update the data and write to a new file.

 You can follow along at your own computer or at [replit.com](https://replit.com)

+## Download data

+To run the examples, you need some data to work on, the [Makefile](./Makefile) includes recipes to download skbl.json from https://spraakbanken.gu.se and extract the array `entries` using [jq](https://jqlang.github.io/jq/), `make download-data`.

+The dataset includes 2059 entries and weights 39 Mb in compacted form.

 ## Python example